hirememorey/yesand-music/ARCHITECTURE.md

 **CRITICAL ARCHITECTURAL EVOLUTION**: The project has implemented a **"Musical Scribe" architecture** inspired by Sully.ai's medical scribe model, where the system maintains full DAW project context awareness to provide truly intelligent musical assistance.
 This represents a fundamental shift from command-driven to context-driven musical collaboration.

+**🎯 MUSICAL QUALITY-FIRST PRIORITY**: The current focus is on implementing a **Musical Quality-First Architecture** that prioritizes musical excellence above all else.
+This includes building specialized musical engines (Groove, Harmonic Intelligence, Style) and quality assessment systems to ensure generated patterns sound professional and authentic.

 ## System Architecture

 ```